frictionlessdata/datapackage/simple-data-format/index.md

 Format) for publishing and sharing tabular-style data.

-The format's focus is on simplicity and ease of use over the web -- that is, usage online with access ---
-title: Simple Data Format (SDF)
-layout: default
-version: 1.0 beta
-last_update: 18 April 2013
-created: May 7 2012
----

-This document defines a simple data publishing format (Simple Data Format) for publishing and sharing tabular-style data.

 The format's focus is on simplicity and ease of use over the web -- that is, usage online with access and transmission *over HTTP*.
 In addition the format is focused on data that can be presented in a tabular structure and in making it easy to produce (and consume) this format